pfsense/docs/source/vpn/openvpn/connecting-pfsense-to-an-openvpn-access-server.rst

 Connecting pfSense to an OpenVPN Access Server
 ==============================================

-This guide will be a step by step walk through of how to get a pfSense client connecting to OpenVPN AS (Access Server).
-The *.ovpn* file it generates is a bit odd so we will walk through how to extract the parts needed and where to put them in pfSense.
+This guide will be a step by step walk through of how to get a pfSense® client connecting to OpenVPN AS (Access Server).
+The *.ovpn* file it generates is a bit odd so we will walk through how to extract the parts needed and where to put them into the pfSense software.

-The guide will mainly focus on the pfSense side of it, but will touch on some basics of installing OpenVPN AS package.
+The guide will mainly focus on the pfSense router side of it, but will touch on some basics of installing OpenVPN AS package.

 OpenVPN AS vs Community OpenVPN
 -------------------------------